Origin (data analysis software): Features

-Origin is available in two editions, the regular version Origin and the pricier OriginPro.
-The latter adds additional data analysis features like surface fitting, short-time Fourier Transform, and more advanced statistics.

-Technical support is available to registered users via e-mail, online chat, and telephone.

-A user forum is also available.

-There are a few version types that have been offered from Origin and OriginPro as personal, academic, government and student versions.
-However, the student version is not available for Southeast Asian countries such as Singapore, Malaysia, Thailand, Philippines and Laos.

-There is an origin file viewer to see data and charts made with origin.
-The actual software is Version 9.6.5.
-This software can convert newer OPJU files to older OPJ files for older versions of Origin.

 History

 Origin was first created for use solely with microcalorimeters manufactured by MicroCal Inc. (acquired by Malvern Instruments in 2014) The software was used to graph the instruments data, and perform nonlinear curve fitting and parameter calculation.

 The software was first published for the public in 1992 by Microcal Software, which later was renamed to OriginLab Corporation, located in Northampton, Massachusetts.